gdinwiddie/EquineHoroscope/README.md

 The tests start the same server on a different port, as needed, for the duration of each test.

 This test server allows us to test our real adapter `/EquineHoroscope/src/main/java/com/gdinwiddie/creditcardprocessor/merchantbank/JsonMerchantBankAdapter.java`.

+### Putting the pieces together

+Now that we can generate horoscopes, and charge credit cards, it's time to tie the two together.
+When a customer requests a horoscope, we'll first charge their card and then deliver the horoscope.

+We've started at the API level, beneath the GUI.
+As suggested by our first `buy_a_horoscope` scenario, we take in both the credit card information and which horoscope (horse and date) that we want.
+If the credit card charge goes through, we return a horoscope.

+Note that we're sharing a few things from our lower-level step definitions when we put it together for retail sales.
+We've made the named credit cards visible from `CreditCardStepDefinitions` and we've extracted out the storage of returned horoscopes from `CrystalBallStepDefinitions`.
+Duplication will hurt us in test code the same way it does in production code.